-- 1. Click Start --> Settings --> Control Panel --> System --> Advanced --> Environment Variables. - 2.
+- Click Start --> Settings --> Control Panel --> System --> Advanced --> Environment Variables for Windows XP and Server 2003 or Control Panel --> System --> Advanced system settings --> Environment Variables for Windows Vista. - 2.
 In the System Variables box, click New to open the New System Variable dialog.
 In the Variable Name entry field, type TZ. - 3.
 In the Variable Value entry field, type: